omega9656/learn-code/docs/units.md

 template code (which is meant to be copied and pasted), and solution code (link to the code on GitHub).

+They may also contain example input and/or output.
+When displaying example output, `[Enter ↩]` indicates that the user has entered a value and pressed the Enter or Return key.

 ## File Navigation

 All source code can be found under `src/com/omegarobotics`.